Client Retention Marketing for Financial Advisors

 This article provides general marketing guidance only.
 It is not financial advice and does not constitute a recommendation on investments, financial products, or regulated services.
 Blackstone Media is not authorised or regulated by the FCA.
 For regulated financial advice, speak to an FCA-authorised adviser.

 You acquire clients.
 Over time, they drift.
-According to Morningstar's 2024 advisor research, financial advisors lose 10-15% of clients annually due to poor engagement and communication.
+In our experience, financial advisors consistently lose 10-15% of clients annually due to poor engagement and communication.
 If you have 100 clients and lose 12 yearly, you need 12 new clients just to stay even.
 Compare: advisors with strong retention programs lose 2-3% yearly.
 Same 100 clients, only 2-3 drift.
 You can grow while competitors run on treadmill.
 Retention is your competitive advantage.
 It's also cheaper than acquisition.
 Keeping one client costs 1/5th of acquiring one.

 Key Takeaways